Coronation Street: 2020s

-On 7 February 2020, with its 60th anniversary ten months away, Coronation Street aired its landmark 10,000th episode, the runtime of which was extended to 60 minutes.
+On 7 February 2020, with its 60th anniversary later in the year, Coronation Street aired its landmark 10,000th episode, the runtime of which was extended to 60 minutes.
 Producers stated that the episode would contain "a nostalgic trip down memory lane" and "a nod to its own past".
-A month later, ITV announced that production on the soap would have to be suspended, as the United Kingdom was put into a national lockdown due to the COVID-19 pandemic (see impact of the COVID-19 pandemic on television).
+A month later, ITV announced that production on the soap would be suspended, as the United Kingdom was put into a national lockdown owing to the COVID-19 pandemic (see impact of the COVID-19 pandemic on television).

 After an 11-week intermission for all cast and crew members, filming resumed in June 2020.
 The episodes featured social distancing to adhere to the guidelines set by the British government, and it was confirmed that all actors over 70, as well as those with underlying health conditions, would not be allowed to be on set until it was safe to do so.
 This included Coronation Street veterans William Roache (Ken Barlow) at 88, Barbara Knox (Rita Tanner) at 87, Malcolm Hebden (Norris Cole) at 80 and Sue Nicholls (Audrey Roberts) at 76.
-It was deemed safe for Maureen Lipman (Evelyn Plummer) and David Neilson (Roy Cropper) to continue.
-By December, all cast members had returned to set, and on Wednesday 9 December 2020, the soap celebrated its 60th anniversary, with original plans for the episode forced to change due to COVID-19 guidelines.
+It was deemed safe for 74-year-old Maureen Lipman (Evelyn Plummer) and 71-year-old David Neilson (Roy Cropper) to continue.
+By December, all cast members had returned to set, and on Wednesday 9 December 2020, the soap celebrated its 60th anniversary, with original plans for the episode forced to change owing to COVID-19 guidelines.
 The anniversary week saw the conclusion of a long-running coercive control storyline that began in May 2019, with Geoff Metcalfe (Ian Bartholomew) abusing Yasmeen Nazir (Shelley King).
 The showdown, which resulted in the death of Geoff allowed social distancing rules to be relaxed on the condition that the crew members involved formed a social bubble prior to the filming.
 In late 2021, series producer Iain MacLeod announced that the original plans for the 60th anniversary would now take place in a special week of episodes in October 2021.